 Tips for other service personnel, such as theater ushers, tour guides and coat-check staff, are always appreciated.

-One more thing: if you’re having drinks at a bar, bartenders typically expect at least a $1 tip for every drink they serve you.
-Later on, when the bar gets crowded, you’ll be glad that the bartender remembers you!
+One more thing: if you’re having drinks at a bar, bartenders typically expect at least a $1 tip for every beverage they serve you.
+Later on, when the bar gets crowded, you’ll be glad that the mixologist remembers you!

-No sales tax on food items purchased at grocery stores, or on prescription drugs.
+No sales tax on many food items purchased at grocery stores (heated or otherwise prepared foods are an exception), or on prescription drugs.